 - pet-friendly antiseptic.

-4. Keep an eye on your pet over the next few days and check the bite area for any signs of infection or irritation.
-If this does occur, speak to your vet straight away.
+Keep an eye on your pet over the next few days and check the bite area for any signs of infection or irritation.
+If this does occur, speak to your vet immediately.

 How to prevent ticks